 The positive advantages of this system include increasing confidence, communication skills, the capacity to feel music through the whole body, and a greater facility for creativity and expression.

 The benefits of this can be felt not just in music but throughout the arts where movement is important – dancing, acting, musical theatre, and the circus as well as an increasing appreciation of other arts such as painting and sculpture.
 If you would like to find out more about this very creative approach you will find lots more informtaion here

-Extract from So You Want To Play The Piano? published by Alfred Music.
+Extract from my book So You Want To Play The Piano? published by Alfred Music.